Percedal15019/AI-Automation/README.md

 2. Make sure that the audio file dont have much music in it as it would alter the output.
 3. Also you can monitor what output it produces with the help of **Google Sheets**.
 4. To enable the Google Sheet API, it would have to enable it from the [Google Cloud](https://cloud.google.com), search for google sheets and enable it from there.
 5. Remember to save your Accounts Client Id and Clint Secret to a safe place.
+6. Also, its recommended to use [Postgres Chat Memory](https://www.postgresql.org/) as it is more reliable for future proofing.

 <br>